NinoDiscord/Nino/README.md

 # Features

-* Auto Moderation - Prevents raids, spam, ads and swears!
+* Auto Moderation - Prevents raids, spam, ads and many more!
 * Lockdown command - locks one, multiple or all channels for a specific role downwards
 * Moderation commands - many moderation commands to simplify your moderators' work.
 * Moderation Log and Cases - easy and organized way of seeing the actions done by you and your mods!